roastedpotato66/Article-Summarizer/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details